 We thank all those who contributed to the Kootenay Lake osprey monitoring program since it began in 1997.
-Thanks to previous FoKLSS Program Managers for initiating (Claire de la Salle) and leading (Camille LeBlanc, Claire Pollock-Hall, Avery Deboer-Smith, Katherine McGlynn, and Claire de la Salle) the project on the North and South Arms of Kootenay Lake 2016-2021.
-Thanks also to current and previous FoKLSS staff for assisting with surveys, data management, outreach, and communications 2016-2021 (Joelle Burnie, Kieran Simpson, Alyssa Taburiaux, Arianna Murphy-Steed, and Nina Sylvester) and to the many volunteers who helped monitor osprey nests 1997-2021 (Justin Arndt, Ben Braun, Mary Lue Braun, Bethany Parsons, Timothy Jackson, and others).
+Linda Van Damme was instrumental in starting up the West Arm survey and Rita Wege assisted with program coordination in the early years.
+Thanks to previous FoKLSS Program Managers for initiating (Claire Peyton) and leading (Camille LeBlanc, Claire Pollock-Hall, Avery Deboer-Smith, Katherine McGlynn, and Claire Peyton) the project on the North and South Arms of Kootenay Lake 2016-2021.
+Thanks also to current and previous FoKLSS staff for assisting with surveys, data management, outreach, and communications 2016-2021 (Joelle Burnie, Kieran Simpson, Alyssa Taburiaux, Arianna Murphy-Steed, and Nina Sylvester) and to the many volunteers who helped monitor osprey nests 1997-2021 (Justin Arndt, Ben Braun, Mary Lue Braun, Bethany Parsons, Larry Prosser, Timothy Jackson, and others).
 We are grateful to Joanne Siderius of the Kokanee Creek Nature Centre for hosting our annual osprey monitoring workshop and to Eugene Volokhov of Reel Adventures Sport Fishing Charters for driving the monitoring boat.
 We also thank an anonymous FoKLSS board member for their comments on a previous draft of this report.
 FoKLSS's contributions to the project were funded by the Columbia Basin Trust, the Fish and Wildlife Compensation Program, Fortis BC, the Kootenay Conservation Program, and the Province of British Columbia.